cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 which will help understand and read the context of the other text.

 However, choosing a Triplestore has consequences for querying in the presence of Named Graphs.
-GraphDB's  mentioned above has this
-consequence: it makes searching the amalgam of the data taken from all MSS easy.
+GraphDB's implementation mentioned above has this consequence: it makes searching the amalgam of the data taken from all MSS easy.
 Stardog adheres to the standard more closely but because of its backwards chaining reasoning, it can be very slow when reasoning is enabled.
 Moreover, the way in which `owl:sameAs` is treated in Stardog and GraphDB has an effect on the result set that needs to be considered when writing and running queries.